 The Hard Tackle takes a look at the most important Arsenal news that have been making the rounds.

-The Arsenal fans have lamented yet another pairing with Bayern, but Arsene Wenger’s men must put their heads in the right place and look to get the better of their German opponents when 16th February comes calling.
+Arsenal have been knocked out by Bayern Munich repeatedly, being eliminated by the German giants in the 2012/13 and 2013/14 seasons.
+As the Arsenal fans lament yet another pairing with Bayern Munich, Arsene Wenger’s men must put their heads in the right place and look to get the better of their German opponents when 16th February comes calling.

 Other Arsenal News